-2.3.3 All machinery, equipment and systems which ensure safe operation of non-self-propelled FPU, ship-shaped and non-ship shaped, as well as manned FSPM shall remain operable at static inclination of 15°, dynamic inclination of 22,5° inclusive, in any direction.
+2.3.3 All machinery, equipment and systems which ensure safe operation of non-self-propelled FPU, shipshaped and non-ship shaped, as well as manned FSPM shall remain operable at static inclination of 15° , dynamic inclination of $22,5^{\circ}$ inclusive, in any direction.

-2.3.4 Requirements for operating conditions of the machinery installation of SSPM and unmanned FSPM used in marine operations shall be subject to special consideration by the Register.
+2.3.4 Operating conditions of the machinery installation of SSPM and unmanned FSPM used in marine operations shall be specified in the documentation and substantiated with regard to 2.3.5.

-2.3.5 Upon agreement with the Register, the values of inclinations given in 2.3.2 to 2.3.4 may be changed depending on the type, size and operating conditions of the units.
+2.3.5 The values of inclinations given in 2.3.2 - 2.3.4 may be changed depending on the FPU type, size and operating conditions, at that the appropriate substantiation shall be submitted to the Register for review.